 Depending on the length of your new haircut, your regular styling process in the mornings could range anywhere from easy-peasy to super-tedious (imagine trying to curl a straight pixie first thing Monday morning).
-Not to say we’re going to fault you for trying though, so if you must go the nine yards, get smart: Take advantage of bedtime.
-Sleep with comfortable sponge rollers, use Flexi-Rods or pin-curl your hair at night.
-In the morning, release, tousle your hair and set with some hairspray for long-lasting control.
+The key is to take advantage of bedtime.
+Sleep with comfortable sponge rollers, use Flexi-Rods, or pin-curl your hair at night.
+In the morning, release, tousle your hair, and set with some hairspray for long-lasting control.
 In terms of hair care, you can also treat strands to a weekly mask soak, like Nexxus Humectress Replenishing Hair Masque, to ensure hydrated, healthy-looking strands for the coming week.

 3. Curate your morning regimen.

-When it comes to figuring out how to do short hairstyles quicker in the AM, it’s more a process of unlearning old habits.
+When it comes to figuring out how to do short hairstyles quickly, it’s more a process of unlearning old habits.
 Showering with a well-nourishing wash and care system, like Nexxus Humectress Shampoo and Therappe Conditioner, is sometimes all we need for the day.
-Sometimes, you might find your hair needs more help, like a leave-in conditioner, serum or a mousse for extra lift—and that’s okay!
-Just keep in mind your ends are much healthier than they were and might not need all that extra product you used to slather on.
-Experiment with different combos, and choose an efficient cocktail of products that works best for your day-to-day mornings.
+Sometimes, you might find your hair needs more help, like a leave-in conditioner, serum, or a mousse for extra lift—and that’s okay!
+Just keep in mind your ends might not need all that extra product you used to slather on.
+Experiment with different combos, and choose an efficient cocktail of products that work best for your day-to-day mornings.
 Less is more!

 4. Get regular trims.

 Regular trims are crucial for short hair.
-Not only does a hair trim help prevent and get rid of split ends, trims are the best way to keep your cut even and the shape on-point.
+Not only does a hair trim help prevent and get rid of split ends, but trims are also the best way to keep your cut even and the shape on point.
 Opt for getting your trims done by a professional to avoid any mishaps at home.
 You can ask your stylist to maintain your haircut with a casual dusting of your ends.

 5. Enhance with color.

 Add a twist to short hairstyles by tweaking your look with a new dye job or subtle highlights.
-Color can add a layer of dimension to short hair, as well as provide an extra dose of style whenever you’re feeling stuck in a style rut or are suffering from style ADHD.
+Color can add a layer of dimension to short hair.
+It can also provide an extra dose of style whenever you’re feeling stuck in a style rut or are suffering from style ADHD.

 6. Play with your part.

 Opt for a change in direction.
-Creating middle, side and deep parts are quick ways to play around with your short ’do, and can change your look entirely without doing all that much.
+Creating middle, side, and deep parts are quick ways to play around with your short ’do.
+It’s also a great way to change your look entirely without doing all that much.
 Blow-dry your hair at the roots with a volumizing product and style hair in the direction of your new part.